plone/plone.versioncheck/README.rst

 - `Source code at Github <https://github.com/plone/plone.versioncheck>`_
 - `Issue tracker at Github <https://github.com/plone/plone.versioncheck>`_

-Maintainer of plone.versioncheck is Jens Klein.
+Maintainer of ``plone.versioncheck`` is Jens Klein.
-We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us.
+We appreciate any contribution and if a release is needed to be done on PyPI, please just contact one of us.

 Development
 ===========